Ready to work together?

-I remember being an entrepreneur of sorts since early high school.
-It actually all started when I needed a creative way to save for a two-week trip to Europe.
+For as long as I can remember, I knew I wanted a career that allowed be to be fully creative in whatever way I saw fit.
+I’ve been running a business of sorts since early high school and it actually started when I realized I needed a creative way to save for a two-week school trip to Europe.

 As any aspiring artist story goes, I found myself taking whatever opportunity came my way.
-I was drawing people’s loved ones and painting custom shoes to sell on Etsy.
-I got so busy at one point that I had to increase my prices by 275%.
+I was creating pencil drawings of people’s loved ones, painting custom shoes to sell on Etsy… I got so busy at one point with my Etsy shop that I had to increase my prices by 275%.
 And guess what?
-I raised the money I needed in no time.
-I knew at that moment – I would be able to make my dream of running a business as a full-time gig a reality.
+I raised the money I needed for that trip to Europe in no time.
+I knew at that moment – I was going to make my dream of running a business as a full-time gig a reality.

-Once I started to get a handle on the new routines of my college career, I missed the life of being a small entrepreneur.
-One of my favorite bands at the time had an ever-growing fanbase.
-I took that opportunity and decided to start selling handpainted products again.
+Once I started to get a handle on the new routines of my college career, I missed the life and rush of creative energy that comes with being an entrepreneur.
+One of my favorite bands at the time had an ever-growing fanbase and I took that opportunity to start selling hand-painted products again.
 I was painting canvas, ball caps, jean jackets, pants, and any other requests that came my way (see a pair shorts I painted here!)
-It was fun while it lasted, but I knew it wouldn’t be sustainable moving forward.
+It was super fun while it lasted, but I knew it wouldn’t be sustainable moving forward.
 Orders slowed down again, and that’s when things started to get hard.

 A bump in the road…

-Many of you probably already know where this story is headed.
-As I neared the end of my college career, word started trickling down around campus that there was a new infectious disease was spreading across the world.
-Before we knew it, my friends and I all left for spring break and most of us never saw each other again.
+As I neared the end of my college career, word started trickling down around campus that there was a new infectious disease was spreading across the world (oh hey Covid!).
+Before we knew it, my friends and I all left for spring break and many of us never saw each other again.

-After a while, I decided to pull out my iPad and experiment more with digital art.
+After a while of waiting, I decided to pull out my iPad and experiment more with digital art.
 I found myself illustrating boho-inspired prints and lettering designs, and you guessed it, listed them on my Etsy shop.

 Getting the long-awaited call

 After more weeks of waiting and wondering, I finally got that long-awaited call.
-The job was still mine.
-I’d start working as a part-time employee as planned, and shift into full-time after some time on the job.
+The job was still mine!
+I started working as a part-time employee as planned, and shifted into full-time after some time on the job.

-I loved working in the office at first, but after a while, I felt like something was missing.
+At first, I loved working in the office, but after a while, I started to feel like something was missing.
 I wanted more freedom with my schedule and creativity.
 By vamping up my social media accounts and Etsy products, I found a creative outlet.
 Even though I wasn’t making a ton of money, it felt like the right move for me.

 Hand holding waterproof plant stickers.
 Running a business on the side